Kagebounshin/neverday-milestone-project-1/README.md

 * I would like to implement a music section.
 There you will be able to listend to our music directley on the site, and read the lyrics for our realeased songs.

-* A merch section were you can buy clothes and our upcoming album.
+* A merch section were you can buy clothes and our upcoming EP.

 ---